jfairbank/pat-packet-visits-ruby-rails/pat-packet.md

 # Pat Packet

+> 1. Illustration: Pat Packet standing in front of KPS.

 Pat Packet is an eager, bright packet who is excited about his first job at KPS (Kernel Parcel Services).
 KPS is a large company that serves all the shipping needs of the Apple Pro continent, so Pat knows this is an amazing opportunity.